-The durability of printed, painted, or polished services to resist abrasion can be simulated by a scuffed test procedure.
-This procedure can simulate the effects of contact by humans, items, or materials by the use of single or dual-surface abrasion methods and related equipment.
+The durability of printed, painted, or polished services to resist abrasion can be simulated by a scuff test procedure.
+These procedures can simulate the effects of contact by humans, items, or materials by the use of single or dual-surface abrasion methods and related equipment.

-Scuff testing can take a variety of forms but it is almost always a relatively simple and inexpensive procedure to conduct.
-For abrasive products, it is often common to determine the effect of the abrasive material on intended products or package system components.
+Scuff testing can take a variety of forms.
+Fortunately, it is a relatively simple and inexpensive procedure to conduct.
+For abrasive products, the effect of the abrasive material on intended products or package system components is often the objective.

 Sutherland Rub Test